-Since its establishment in 2006, the COAL21 Fund has invested $300 million in 13 projects to develop low-emissions technologies for the coal-fired power generation sector and for coal mining operations.
+Since its establishment in 2006, COAL21 has invested $300 million in 13 projects to develop low-emissions technologies for the coal-fired power generation sector and for coal mining operations.
 This investment has led to:

 the identification of prospective geological sites suitable for CO2 storage

 understanding of the technical and financial viability of different carbon capture and storage technologies

 progress in the safe deployment of methane emissions abatement technologies for coal mines.